LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 - data at rest is encrypted

 Unencrypted Volume --- Snapshot is Unencrypted --- Restored Volume is Unencrypted \
-Encrypted Volume by key A---- Snapshot is Unencrypted by Key A--- Restored Volume is Unencrypted by Key A\
+Encrypted Volume by key A---- Snapshot is Encrypted by Key A--- Restored Volume is Encrypted by Key A\

 To change encryption:
    - Unencrypted Volume --- Unencrypted SnapShot --- Enable Encryption while Restoring --- encrypted volume